kghq/Meditaid/Meditaid/NOTES.md

 # NOTES

 ## Timer
+Animated Bar
-When this mode on, a progress bar below the timer always visible (even when not running) A grid of 0: hours options and :15 minutes options.
+A grid of 0: hours options and :15 minutes options.
 Option pressed has some color.
 Same font as clock.
-Gradient circle progress bar.
-All has slightly reduced opacity.
-When timer starts, all disappears besides the clock and progress bar.
-Notification at the end, or AlarmKit, then?
+Notification at the end, or AlarmKit, then, or regular notifications?
 Does it support a single chime and a tap instead of continuous alarm and vibrating?
-Live Activity Notifications instead of regular system notifications?
 Alwasy reverts back to the last duration user set.
 After another launch, after changing back to the mode, after finishing the countdown.
 In Live activity, a circular progress bar, in minimal, this instead of minutes
 ### Just to learn, not in the final version